EdgeApp/yaob/README.md

 ### Bridgeable Objects

 To pass over the bridge, objects should inherit from the `Bridgeable` base class.
-These Bridgeable objects can contain async methods and getter functions, which the `yaob` library will bridge across the messaging interface.
-This is the only place functions are allowed.
-If the API tries to pass function objects directly, `yaob` won't be able to handle them and will throw an error.

-Here is an example of a simple bridgeable object:
+Here is an example:

 ```js
 import { Bridgeable } from 'yaob'